Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 EERSTE DIVISIE

-Andrija Novakovich started and played 90 minutes in Telstar’s 2-1 loss to Cambuur Leeuwarden on Friday.
+Andrija Novakovich played 65 minutes and missed a penalty kick in Telstar’s 0-0 draw with Emmen on Friday.

 BELGIUM